sephnescence/laravel-inertia-react-pkm/README.md

 ## Quick start

+1. Install vendor packages with
+   `docker run --rm --pull=always -v "$(pwd)":/opt -w /opt laravelsail/php83-composer:latest bash -c "composer install"`
-1. Make sure you're in the right directory - `cd breeze-react`
+2. Make sure you're in the right directory - `cd breeze-react`
-2. Run the following - `cp .env.example .env` and make updates accordingly
+3. Run the following - `cp .env.example .env` and make updates accordingly
     1. `APP_KEY` is required to boot Laravel.
 You can run `./vendor/bin/sail artisan key:generate` to generate it
-3. Run `./vendor/bin/sail up`
+4. Run `./vendor/bin/sail up`
-4. Run `./vendor/bin/sail artisan migrate`
+5. Run `./vendor/bin/sail artisan migrate`
-5. Run `./vendor/bin/sail npm run dev` in another terminal window
+6. Run `./vendor/bin/sail npm run dev` in another terminal window
-6. By default, the site's url is `http://localhost`
+7. By default, the site's url is `http://localhost`

-7. By default, the site's url is `http://0.0.0.0/`
+8. By default, the site's url is `http://0.0.0.0/`
-8. `sail up` will essentially run the site in production mode.
+9. `sail up` will essentially run the site in production mode.
 If you want Hot Module Replacement, you will also need to run `./vendor/bin/sail npm run dev` in another terminal window

 ## Tooling